Learn about a self-hosted architecture that supports services usually required in a small business or home office.

 A reverse proxy allows clients in the internet to use web services in your internal network.
 The external DNS resolves all requests to your internal network as the same address.
 The reverse proxy catches these requests from the internet and sends them to the right server in your internal network.

 The software that support the business services is hosted in jails in the application server.
-We only use open source software (OSS) because of its transparency—OSS is much less likely to use tracking and surveillance tactics on you.
-The OSS community is also great at providing guidance on how to install the software and providing solutions to the issues that you might run into.
+We use open source software (OSS) because of its community.
+The OSS community is great at providing guidance on how to install the software and suggesting solutions to the issues that you might run into.

 The directory services software allows the business to register users and computers.
 Other applications can use the information in the directory for authentication and authorization purposes.